KingdeGuo/GroovyTools/README.md

 ![GitHub Repo stars](https://img.shields.io/github/issues/kingdeguo/GroovyTools?style=social)

 # Introduction
-Some dev code tools written by groovy.
+- Some dev code tools written by groovy.
-You can use it to generate some code or do some other things.
+You can use it to improve you development efficiency
+- you can use it to learn groovy.
+- This project is still under development, and it will be updated regularly.

 # How To Use
 - before build this project, you should install java, maven and git